ccy7701/pf-visualiser/docs/spec-variance-analysis.md

 The following constraints apply:

 * projected months come from scenario-local projection outputs
-* actual values are stored separately from projection assumptions
+* actual values come from `history_months` and remain separate from projection assumptions
 * variance computation is deterministic from projected vs actual values
-* actual entry is month-scoped and user-driven
+* actual entry is handled in the History module, not in Variance Analysis
 * module does not mutate original projection assumptions

 ---